-The chosen route for this study terminates at Delta Junction, where it is expected that the bitumen will be transferred to the TAPS pipeline for transit to Valdez at an existing petroleum terminal.
-This is preferred because from Delta Junction, the Alberta to Alaska Railway will be able to connect to the Alaska Railroad, only after the Alaska Railroad extension is complete, if commercial operations proved viable.
+The chosen route for this study terminates at Delta Junction, where it is expected that the bitumen will be transferred to the TAPS pipeline for transit to Valdez.
+This is preferred because from Delta Junction, the Alberta to Alaska Railway will be able to connect to the Alaska Railroad, once the Alaska Railroad extension is complete.